AdamKowen/sneakyLinky/README.md

 ## 🧩 Key Features

 - **Link Interception**: Monitors and detects link clicks across various apps.
-- **Link Analysis**: Compares URLs to a local or remote database of malicious links.
+- **Link Analysis**: Compares URLs to a database of malicious links.
 - **User Alerts**: Displays a warning when a suspicious link is detected, allowing users to proceed or block.
 - **History Tracking**: Stores a record of intercepted links and user decisions.
-- **Admin Interface**: Enables monitoring and adjusting detection logic (under development).
 - **Custom Browser Handling**: Redirects safe links to the user’s chosen browser.

 ## 📱 User Experience